 Cons The Cornell Method

-There are many exciting applications such as Goodnotes or Evernote, which allow you to organize your notes in larger or smaller blocks.
+Which is the best notetaking app for this?
+Well, we recommend Goodnotes or Evernote, which allow you to organize your notes in larger or smaller blocks.
 In this way, you can arrange your blocks as you prefer, without losing the organization and effectiveness of the information.

 Pros The Boxing Method